GelzoneXUnsas/GelzoneXUnsas.github.io/content/posts/games/Gunfight.md

 ## Analysis / Verification

 The goals for this game that we wanted to accomplish were to create two game modes, team and free for all, implement different weapons, and have shooting mechanics.
 We were not able to implement the team game mode but we did implement a free for all game mode with rounds, multiple weapons to use in the game, and the shooting mechanics for those weapons.
 In the free for all game mode, weapons are randomly spawned throughout the map and the players fight to survive.
-Playtesters were pleased with this game mode and the overall quality of the game.
+From the [game survey](https://docs.google.com/spreadsheets/d/1eVURxzKDa9ueqSXDtCbsYZvHK9GhQxBN5HRb4JTkN6g/edit?usp=sharing) we collected, playtesters were pleased with this game mode and the overall quality of the game.
 They were pleased with the overall art style, the intuitiveness of the controls, and the fairness of the game.
 The playtesters also enjoyed the multiplayer aspect of the game, where they could play with their friends.

-## FutureWork
+## Future Work

 1. Game Mode